Own-Data-Privateer/hoardy-web/README.md

 It took me about 6 months before I had to refer back to previously archived data for the first time when I started using [mitmproxy](https://github.com/mitmproxy/mitmproxy) to sporadically collect my `HTTP` traffic in 2017.
 So, I recommend you start collecting immediately and be lazy about the rest.

-Also, I learned a lot about nefarious things some of the websites I visit do in the background while doing that, now you are going to learn the same.
+(Also, I learned a lot about nefarious things some of the websites I visit do in background by inspecting the logs `Hoardy-Web` produces.
+You'd be surprised how many big websites generate `HTTP` requests with evil tracking data at the moment you close the containing tab.
+They do this because such requests can't be captured and inspected with browser's own Network Monitor, so most people are completely unaware.)

 In practice, though, your will probably want to install at least the [`hoardy-web-sas` simple archiving server](./simple_server/) (see below for instructions) and switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode pretty soon [**because it is very easy to accidentally loose data using other archival methods**](./extension/page/help.org#faq-unsafe) and, assuming you have Python installed on your computer, it is also the most convenient archival method there is.